-- the words 'TAX INVOICE' in a prominent place; - name, address and VAT registration number of the supplier; - name, address and VAT registration number of recipient; - individual serialised number and date of issue; - description of goods or services; - quantity or volume of goods or services supplied; - the price of the goods including VAT, in one of the following ways: - the amount excluding VAT, plus the VAT charged and the amount including VAT; or - where VAT is included in the final price, the consideration, together with a statement that VAT is included and the rate of tax, or the amount charged including VAT and the amount of VAT.
+- The words 'tax invoice' or 'fiscal tax invoice' in a prominent place; - Name, address and VAT registration number of the supplier; - Name, address and VAT registration number of recipient; - Individual serialised number and date of issue; - Description of goods or services; - Quantity or volume of goods or services supplied; and - The price of the goods including VAT, in one of the following ways: - the amount excluding VAT, plus the VAT charged and the amount including VAT; or - where VAT is included in the final price, the consideration, together with a statement that VAT is included and the rate of tax, or the amount charged including VAT and the amount of VAT.

-From the advent of the multicurrency system in Zimbabwe a tax invoice must be in any foreign currency (mainly US Dollar or South African Rand) and VAT is accounted for in the relevant currency in which it was invoiced or the payment for the supply of goods or services was made.
+From the advent of the multicurrency system in Zimbabwe, a tax invoice may be in any foreign currency (mainly US Dollar or South African Rand), and VAT is accounted for in the relevant currency in which it was invoiced or the payment for the supply of goods or services was made.

 Agents may issue tax invoices on behalf of principals.
 Special permission needs to be obtained to use electronic data interchange (EDI).
 Where a registered operator purchases second-hand goods from a non-registered operator, the purchaser has to record the following to support his claim for input tax:

-- name, address and identity ('ID') number of the supplier (ID number of the representative person if it is a company);
+- Name, address and identity ('ID') number of the supplier (ID number of the representative person if it is a company);

-- date of acquisition;
+- Date of acquisition;

-- quantity or volume of goods;
+- Quantity or volume of goods; and

-- consideration for the supply;
+- Consideration for the supply.